KalebKE/ME7Tuner/README.md

 Pay attention to the density of gasoline (Gasoline Grams per Cubic Centimeter).
 The stock M-box assumes a value of 0.71 g/cc^3, but the [generally accepted density of gasoline](https://www.aqua-calc.com/page/density-table) is 0.75 g/cc^3.
 Also consider that ethanol has a density of 0.7893 g/cc^3 so high ethanol blends can be even denser.

-Note that the decision to use a fuel density of 0.71 g/cc^3 (versus a more accurate ~0.75 g/cc^3) was clearly intentional and will have the effect of slightly under-scaling the MAF (more fuel will be injected per duty cycle so less airflow will need to be reported from the MAF to compensate).
+Note that the decision to use a fuel density of 0.71 g/cc^3 (versus ~0.75 g/cc^3) will have the effect of under-scaling the MAF (more fuel will be injected per duty cycle so less airflow will need to be reported from the MAF to compensate).
 As a result, the measured engine load (rl_w) will be under-scaled which is key to keeping estimated manifold pressure (ps_w) slightly below actual pressure (pvdks_w) without making irrational changes to the VE model (KFURL) which converts pressure to load and load to pressure.

 The KRKTE tab of ME7Tuner will help you calculate a value for KRKTE.
 Simply fill in the constants with the appropriate values.

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2022/03/Screen-Shot-2022-03-04-at-4.16.49-PM.png "Primary Fueling (KRKTE)")

+# MLHFM (MAF Scaling)

 When you are satisfied with KRKTE, you will need to get your MAF scaled to the fuel injectors.

-# MLHFM (MAF Scaling)

 Read [MAF](https://s4wiki.com/wiki/Mass_air_flow)